 Believe in Jesus Christ as God's Son and receive Jesus' gift of forgiveness from sin.
 God loves each of us.
 God offers us salvation.
 Although we have done nothing to deserve His love and salvation, God wants to save us.
 In the death of Jesus on the cross, God provided salvation for all who would repent of their sins and believe in Jesus.
-"For God loved the world in this way: He gave His One and Only Son, so that everyone who believes in Him will not perish but have eternal life" (John 3:16).
+"For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life" (John 3:16).